pancakehub/pf1/docs/index.md

 <script setup>
 import { ref } from 'vue'

-const quote = '📜 The average piece of junk is probably more meaningful than the criticism designating it as such.'
+const quote = '📜 The average piece of junk is probably more meaningful than the criticism designating it as such.  ~ Ratatouille'
 </script>

 <style scoped>